-Your pants are getting tighter, your back and feet hurt, and you’re on an emotional roller coaster.
+Your pregnancy belly is astonishing, your pants are getting tighter, your back and feet hurt, and you’re on an emotional roller coaster.
 Sound familiar?
-Here are some tips to help relax during pregnancy.
+Here are 4 tips to help relax during pregnancy.

 You’re glowing!
 (Or is it sweat?)